nfcpy/ndeftool/docs/ndeftool.rst

 Records, the first and last record with the message begin and message end flags set.

-.. command-output:: ndeftool text ONE text TWO text THREE save - | hexdump -C
+.. command-output:: ndeftool text ONE text TWO text THREE save - | xxd -g 1
    :shell:

 The :ref:`save` command can be used to write intermediate results, here